 The idea with CSDM is that each Configuration Item belongs to a Service.
-Service can be either “business service” or a “technical service” depending on the CI and its place in the service taxonomy.
+A Service can be either Business Service or a Technical Service, depending on the CI and its place in the service taxonomy.
 For example:

-- if a customer (end user) calls to Service Desk to report an issue related to a CI, that CI should be related to a Business Service Offering subscribed by the customer.
+- If a customer (end-user) calls the Service Desk to report an issue related to a CI, that CI should be connected to a Business Service Offering subscribed by the customer.

 - If an IT expert reports an incident related to a database instance, that CI should be related to a Technical Service Offering responsible for maintaining and/or supporting the database.

-“Ensure you have CIs properly related according to CSDM 2.0”
+“Ensure you have CIs properly related according to CSDM”

 Scott Lemm, ServiceNow

-The “gift” from ServiceNow gives an example on how to implement the auto-assignment based on selected Service Offering.
-In order to make sure that this auto-assignment actually works, you need to “Ensure you have CIs properly related according to CSDM 2.0” as described by the lab instructions.
-But how to ensure such a thing?
+To ensure that this auto-assignment works, you must “Ensure you have CIs properly related according to CSDM″ as described by the Knowledge lab instructions.
+But how do you ensure such a thing?

-First you need to understand the data model behind this functionality.
-The image above, showing the elements of the CSDM related to Incident Management can be extended a bit to include related Groups and responsible persons.
+First, you need to understand the data model behind this functionality.
+The image above, showing the elements of the CSDM related to Incident Management can be extended a bit to include related Groups.

 Example Data Model

 The blueprint below will show an example of a data model that should be followed to ensure that auto-assignments work as planned.

 DCM Blueprint for Incidents using CSDM data for auto-assignment